 Experience two or three of our on-site offerings, tailored to grade level, in this rotational program for larger groups.
-Program consists of a museum visit and condensed versions of Log House Life, Frontier Trading, Simple Machines and/or A Civil War Soldier’s Life.
+The program consists of a museum visit and condensed versions of Log House Life, Meet the Makers and/or Simple Machines.

-- Mercer Sampler Programs: $50 program fee per program, plus $5 per student.
+- Mercer Sampler Programs: $50 program per program, plus $5 per student

 - Self-guided Visit: $50 program fee, plus $5 per student